fxhash/fxhash-package/packages/fxhash-cli/README.md

 The fx(hash) CLI exposes all toolkit features through a single CLI.

 > The usage of the CLI is totally optional for publishing art on the fx(hash) platform.
-> The CLI is only provides a few tools that should help you in the development process.
+> The CLI is only provides tools that should help you in the development process.

 ## Usage